2mal3/EnderGames/CONTRIBUTING.md

 # Contributing

+## Developing

+- Setting the `EG_DEBUG` environment variable to `true` enables debug mode when the server is started.
+This decreases

 ## Code

 - This project uses the [Google Java Style](https://google.github.io/styleguide/javaguide.html).
-I recommend using [google-java-format](https://github.com/google/google-java-format) to format your code for you.
-- Setting the `EG_DEBUG` environment variable to `true` enables debug mode when the server is started.
-This decreases cosmetic timers, allowing for faster testing and iteration.
+I recommend using [google-java-format](https://github.com/google/google-java-format) to format your code for you. cosmetic timers, allowing for faster testing and iteration.

 ### Adding a Kit